 Established in 1993 to recruit a highly qualified professor of management, specializing in entrepreneurship.
 This chair is in honor of the late Sheikh Abdul Latif Jameel of Saudi Arabia, one of AUC’s most important benefactors.
-Leadership, innovation and entrepreneurship are the hallmarks of AUC’s School of Business, and this chair further reinforces the school's commitment to the development of entrepreneurs in Egypt and the region.
+Leadership, innovation, and entrepreneurship are the hallmarks of AUC’s School of Business, and this chair further reinforces the school's commitment to the development of entrepreneurs in Egypt and the region.

 The position is held by Ayman Ismail, assistant professor and faculty adviser for the School of Business Entrepreneurship and Innovation Program (EIP) since 2011.
 Professor Ismail holds a PhD in international economic development from MIT in 2009, a Master in City Planning from MIT in 1999, an MBA from AUC in 1997 and a BSc in engineering from AUC in 1995.

+Lisa Anderson Endowed Professorship in Politics and Policy-Making: Established in 2015 to support a professor in the field of Politics and Policymaking.

-Established in 1990 to support a high quality scholar in the field of engineering from Western academia and industry.
+Established in 1990 to support a high-quality scholar in the field of engineering from Western academia and industry.
 Professor Ahmed El-Banbi is the holder of the Schlumberger Professorship in Engineering for the 2016 – 2017 academic year.
 El-Banbi received his PhD in petroleum engineering from Texas A&M University.
 His dissertation focused on the analysis of tight gas well performance.
 He acquired his master’s degree in petroleum engineering from Cairo University.
 His thesis was titled "Pseudo-Steady State Models for Commingled Tight Gas Reservoirs".
 Professor El-Banbi has 24 years of international experience in highly technical roles, technical management, academic and industry teaching, and applied research.
 He has strong technical skills in petroleum engineering with an emphasis on reservoir engineering and reservoir simulation, complemented by a high level of education and exposure.
 El-Banbi authored and co-authored more than 65 papers, two book chapters and one U.S. patent.